+- Antenna changes

+- Printed Circuit Board (PCB) and Hardware changes

+- Enclosure changes

+- Software changes

+- RF exposure considerations

+- Miscellaneous changes

-- a.
-When a device is modified, all proposed changes must be considered to determine the type of filing required.
-For example, a software change to add additional frequencies may be authorized by a permissive change; however, if the power in the new frequency band increases, then Section 2.1043 requires a new equipment authorization filing except as discussed in Section 4. f) below. - b.
-When a Class II permissive change is filed for either EMC or RF exposure (RFx) purposes, an EMC test report or RFx evaluation is required, regardless of whether EMC or the RFx levels have degraded.3 - c.
-Guidance for permissive change policies for Hearing Aid Compatibility (HAC) is contained in a separate publication: KDB Publication 285076 Equipment Authorization Guidance for Hearing Aid Compatibility.
+- A. When a device is modified, all proposed changes must be considered to determine the type of filing required.
+For example, a software change to add additional frequencies may be authorized by a permissive change; however, if the power in the new frequency band increases, then § 2.1043 requires a new equipment grant of certification (new FCC ID) except as discussed in V) G) below.

+- B. When a Class II permissive change is filed for either EMC or RF exposure purposes, an EMC test report or RF exposure evaluation is required, regardless of whether EMC or the RF exposure levels are degraded.3